frequency-chain/docs/pages/Networks/Node.md

 ### Relay Chain Options

-Each node also has a Relay Chain node as well and these options will often apply with different defaults to the Relay Chain.
+Each node also has a Relay Chain node and these options will often apply with different defaults to the Relay Chain.
-The docker images do not pass through the ports for the relay chain, but if you are running using the binary, the options are available.
+The docker images do not pass through the ports for the Relay Chain, but if you are running using the binary, the options are available.

 `frequency <parachain-args> -- <relay-chain-args>`